 We estimate the magnitude of this effect of distance using a regression specification, which allows us to control for other dyad-specific factors that might be correlated with distance.
-For instance, the unconditional negative correlation between transfers and geographic distance is likely due partially to the fact that the the strength of social ties generally increases with physical proximity.
+For instance, the unconditional negative correlation between transfers and geographic distance is likely due partially to the fact that the strength of social ties generally increases with physical proximity.
 Regression results, shown in Table 6, indicate a negative association between distance and transfers, even when controlling for the "social proximity" between i and j.
-In Table 6, the social proximity of i and j is measured as the number of calls between i and j; in Appendix Table 5, we use the number of distinct paths between i and j as a measure of tie strength (Karlan et al. 2009).
+In Table 6, the social proximity of i and j is measured as the number of calls between i and j; in Appendix Table 5, we use the number of distinct paths between i and jas a measure of tie strength (Karlan et al., 2009).

 The negative relationship between physical distance and post-shock transfers is nonlinear.
-Figure 5 illustrates the nonparametric relationship between $\partial \tau{ij}/\partial D{ij}$ and D{ij} by plotting the coefficient estimates for β_3 from regression (5), where Z_i is the number of contacts within R kilometers, with a separate point for each R from 0 to 250.
+Fig. 5 illustrates the nonparametric relationship between $\partial \tau{ii}/\partial D{ii}$ and $D{ii}$ by plotting the coefficient estimates for $\beta_3$ from regression (5), where $Z_i$ is the number of contacts within R kilometers, with a separate point for each R from 0 to 250.
 It is evident that, after the quake, people with many contacts near the epicenter do not receive more transfers.
-However, people with contacts more than 30km away from the epicenter are more likely to receive transfers in the aftermath of the earthquake.
-Consistent with the earlier results of Figure 4(b), this effect dies down for contacts located more than 100 km from the epicenter.
+However, people with contacts more than 30 km away from the epicenter are more likely to receive transfers in the aftermath of the earthquake.
+Consistent with the earlier results of Fig. 4(b), this effect dies down for contacts located more than 100 km from the epicenter.